mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 And here is a sample of the training dataset.
 ![alt text][image11]

 ###Design and Test a Model Architecture

 #### Training data augmentation

-The code for this step is contained in the fourth code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb) :
+The code for this step is contained in the 4th and 5th code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb) :

 Considering the great data inbalance seen in the above histogram, I've decided to "augment" my training set.
 Augmenting the training set helped me to improve the model performance.